Severe Weather Statement issued for Custer, Pennington by NWS - News Break

 Severe Weather Statement issued for Custer, Pennington by NWS

 Effective: 2021-07-08 17:33:00 MDT Expires: 2021-07-08 22:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This is a dangerous storm.
 Prepare immediately for large destructive hail capable of producing significant damage.
 People outside should move to a shelter, inside a strong building and away from windows.
-Target Area: Custer; Pennington A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM MDT FOR NORTHEASTERN CUSTER AND SOUTH CENTRAL PENNINGTON COUNTIES At 609 PM MDT, a severe thunderstorm was located 5 miles southwest of Owanka, or 29 miles east of Rapid City, moving southeast at 40 mph.
+Target Area: Custer; Pennington A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM MDT FOR NORTHEASTERN CUSTER AND SOUTHEASTERN PENNINGTON COUNTIES At 603 PM MDT, a severe thunderstorm was located 6 miles west of Owanka, or 26 miles east of Rapid City, moving southeast at 45 mph.
 This is a very dangerous storm.
-HAZARD...Baseball size hail and 70 mph wind gusts.
+HAZARD...Baseball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be severely injured.
 Expect shattered windows, extensive damage to roofs, siding, and vehicles.
-Locations impacted include Owanka.
-HAIL...2.75IN WIND...70MPHalerts.weather.gov
+Locations impacted include New Underwood and Owanka.
+This includes Interstate 90 in South Dakota between Mile Markers 78 and 90.
+HAIL...2.75IN WIND...60MPHalerts.weather.gov

 Comments / 0